On Choosing the Poems

 Another volcano poem with a lost manuscript and undated, this one transcribed by Mabel Todd.
 The hymn form links it to the other volcano poems as does its explicit theme of “reticence.”

 This volcano, like Etna, is “never slumbering,” a fact the speaker uses as an image of unending planning of “pink projects,” the fiery eruptions of its core.
 It is easy to link this image of projects to poetic or creative productions.
-But this volcano is also explicitly male, the first time a specific gender is assigned to a volcano.
+Despite the now explicit gendering of pink as a feminine color, this volcano is explicitly male, the first time a specific gender is assigned to a volcano.
+Research shows that before WW II, style setters like department stores recommended pink for boys and blue for girls, reasoning that pink derived from red and was therefore a “stronger and more decided color,” while blue was more “delicate.”
 We might see this as Dickinson gendering the creative and destructive powers of her inner self as a masculine force—not surprising for a woman operating in a man’s world.

 Stanza one is often quoted to support a reading of Dickinson’s reticence about her poetic work, her self-masking about “her enormous ambition.”
 Stanzas two and three can be read to support this, but also raise the issue of “immortality,” a word that implies a literary recognition and fame that lead to deathlessness or religious salvation that leads to heaven.
 As the riddling second stanza suggests, there is a secret that God tells nature and nature will not divulge to humans.
 What is the secret of the volcano?